 Make buttons and other “click targets” (like icons and text links) big enough to easily see and click.
 This is especially important with typography, menus, and other link lists, as insufficient space will leave people clicking the wrong links again and again.

 Make the buttons for the most common actions larger and more prominent.

-Place navigation (and other common interactive elements, like search bars) on the edges or corners of the screen.
+Place navigation (and other common interactive visual elements, like search bars) on the edges or corners of the screen.
 This last might seem counterintuitive, but it works because it lessens the need for accuracy: a user doesn’t need to worry about overshooting their click target.

 While you’re thinking about element placing and size, always keep your interaction model in mind.
 If your site requires horizontal scrolling rather than vertical scrolling, you’ll need to consider where and how to cue users to this unusual interaction type.

 Being highly creative types, designers tend to love to reinvent things—but it’s not always the best idea.